04 Jun Are Millennials Helping the Environment or Hurting it?

 There is a shared belief that children are the future.
-But when considering that the succeeding generation is a babel of bodies absorbed by their cell phones and klout scores, it doesn’t really instill anyone with confident.
+But when considering that the succeeding generation is a babel of bodies absorbed by their cell phones and klout scores, it doesn’t really instill anyone with confidence.
 Millennials are perceived to be irresponsible, narcissistic and lazy yet recent polls show that 76% of them care about the environment and follow an eco-friendly lifestyle.
-These youths are 50% more conscious than their parents generation which scored a concerning 24%.
+These youths are 50% more conscious than their parent’s generation which scored a concerning 24%.

 So it seems, between the Instagramming and retweeting, Generation Y still finds the time to combat climate change and lobby for a greener, healthier planet.

 Earth is in its 11th hour, and drastic changes need to be made to reverse the damage done.
 There has been a youthquake instrumental in implementing more sustainable practices in every sphere of life.
 Everything, from how we tackle waste (and not just recycling) to how we grow and consume our food, has been placed under a microscope and interrogated to see whether it helps or harms the environment.
 Many youths have spearheaded these investigative campaigns.

 17-Year-old Xiuhtezcatl Martinez, Youth Director at Earth Guardians, sued the US government in 2017 for contributing to global climate change.
 In 2015, at the age of 21, Boyan Slat designed a device to clear the ocean of plastic pollution by 2050.
 Young designers have introduced vegan leather to the market, single-use plastic straws are being replaced with glass ones, heck even your glitter is biodegradable.
 This is all thanks to the tireless efforts and creative innovations of Millennials.